Lord John Thynne

-Rev. Lord John Thynne (7 November 1798 – 9 February 1881) was an English aristocrat and Anglican cleric, who served for 45 years as Deputy Dean of Westminster.
+The Rev. Lord John Thynne (7 November 1798 – 9 February 1881) was an English aristocrat and Anglican cleric, who served for 45 years as Deputy Dean of Westminster.

 Career

 Lord John was born in 1798, the third son of Thomas Thynne, 2nd Marquess of Bath (1765–1837) by his wife Hon.
 Isabella Elizabeth Byng, a daughter of George Byng, 4th Viscount Torrington.

 He was educated at Eton College and St John's College, Cambridge, and was ordained by John Fisher, Bishop of Salisbury, in 1822.
 His first post was as curate of Corsley, a parish on his father's estate of Longleat, Wiltshire.
 Next he served as rector simultaneously of Backwell, Street with Walton, and Kingston Deverill, all in Somerset and Wiltshire.
 In 1828 he was appointed a canon and subdean of Lincoln Cathedral, then became a Canon of Westminster Abbey in 1831.
 He became sub-dean of Westminster in 1835, later declining the deaneries of Westminster, Wells and Windsor.
 He lived at Ashburnham House near Westminster Abbey and assisted at the coronation of King William IV and Queen Adelaide, and later at the coronation of Queen Victoria in 1838.